Dr. Steven Williams, Department Chair

-History and political science forms an academic unit serving the undergraduate and graduate student body with a wide range of courses and possibilities for study.
+History and Political Science forms an academic unit serving the undergraduate and graduate student body with a wide range of courses and possibilities for study.
 Historical and political understanding and awareness are perceived as one of the chief attributes of a functional and involved citizen of the United States.
-It is the mission of this program to provide services that will contribute to this goal, train graduates to work in appropriate fields utilizing historical and political skills and knowledge.
+It is the mission of this department to provide services that will contribute to this goal as well as train graduates to work in appropriate fields that require historical and political skills and knowledge.

 Historians investigate the past to understand the present, “how we came to be where we care and what we are.”
 The word “history” derives from the Greek word for “inquiry.”
 Historians, broadly speaking, are interested in the social, political, economic, and religious daily affairs of all people.
 Their methods range from interviewing eyewitnesses of recent events to researching old diaries and letters or public or private documents and records, to compiling computer-generated data on people and their activities.
 Members of the history faculty at Highlands especially encourage their students to make connections between their own lives and times and the past.

 Students of history may seek careers in teaching or other professions, and many will continue for an advanced degree or enter law school.
 Professional applications of history include careers in public affairs, business, and the private sector where research, communication, and other liberal arts skills are valued.
 Some history students obtain positions in museums or archives or in historical research and preservation for private and public institutions.